Daniel Garcia (wrestler): Death Riders (2025–present)

-On the September 10 episode of Dynamite, Garcia turned heel after attacking Darby Allin, aligning himself with Jon Moxley, and joining his stable the Death Riders.
-The Death Riders were defeated by Darby Allin, Roderick Strong, and The Conglomeration (Mark Briscoe, Orange Cassidy, and Kyle O'Reilly) in Blood and Guts match on November 12 at the namesake event.
+On the September 10 episode of Dynamite, Garcia turned heel after attacking Darby Allin and joined the Death Riders.
+After joining the Death Riders, Garcia teamed with his stablemates in a Blood and Guts match on November 12 at the namesake event and in a Mixed Nuts Mayhem match on December 27 at Worlds End.

+On August 21, 2026 at Death Before Dishonor, Garcia defeated Adam Priest in a Continental Challenge Cup play-in match to replace an injured Eddie Kingston in the tournament, but would lose to stabelmate Claudio Castagnoli the following night on Collision in the quarter-final.
+On the September 12 episode of Collision, Garcia won "The Butcher Battle Royal", earning the right to donate $100,000 to any charity of his choice in honor of fellow wrestler and Buffalo native "The Butcher" Andy Williams.
+Garcia chose to donate the money to MusiCares.

 Pro Wrestling Guerrilla (2021–2023)

 In 2021, Garcia debuted for Pro Wrestling Guerrilla (PWG), where he won the Battle of Los Angeles tournament in January 2022.
 He defeated Bandido in May to win the PWG World Championship, successfully defending the title against several challengers.
 As of August 2023, PWG has since gone on hiatus, leaving Garcia's status as PWG World Champion unknown.

+Consejo Mundial de Lucha Libre (2025–present)

+Garcia and his Death Riders stablemate Wheeler Yuta made their Consejo Mundial de Lucha Libre (CMLL) debut on the November 11, 2025 episode of Viernes Espectacular, unsuccessfully challenging Los Hermanos Chavez (Angel de Oro and Niebla Roja) for the CMLL World Tag Team Championship.
+At Homenaje a Dos Leyendas on March 20, 2026, Garcia, Yuta, and Jon Moxley unsuccessfully challenged El Sky Team (Místico, Máscara Dorada, and Neón) for the CMLL World Trios Championship.

 Professional wrestling style and persona

 Garcia, seen here in 2019, applying a Sharpshooter hold, which he dubbed the Dragon Tamer in 2022.

 Garcia has been described as a technical wrestler.
 He uses a bridging Sharpshooter hold as a finishing move, which since 2022 he calls the Dragon Tamer.
 This is a reference to his upset victory over "The American Dragon" Bryan Danielson by using the move at the Dynamite special Fight for the Fallen on July 27, 2022.

 Following his entry into the JAS, Garcia rejected the label "professional wrestler" and embraced calling himself a sports entertainer, a pejorative term used in AEW to denote a wrestling storytelling style that prioritizes showmanship.
 On a Dynamite show held in El Paso, Texas, Garcia began to dance in a Latin-esque way to elicit reactions from the crowd; he has since incorporated this into his character, where he uses the dance as a taunt.